Kura0913/Airsim-DQN/README.md

 ### train
 If there is no object corresponding to the object name in the VR environment, training cannot be started.

-After the training is completed, a folder named today's date will be generated in 'Airsim-DQN\execute\runs\', which contains the weight of the training.
+After the training is completed, a folder named today's date will be generated in 'Airsim-DQN\runs\train\', which contains the weight of the training.

 If you want to terminate the training, press the **p** key in cmd.
 After completing the current eposide, the training will be terminated and the weight will be stored.

 ```cmd
 python run.py